Rashomon Capacity: A Metric for Predictive Multiplicity in Classification: Additional details

 \subsection{Predictive multiplicity: fairness, reproducibility, and security}

-Predictive multiplicity and the Rashomon effect are related to individual fairness \cite{dwork2012fairness, dwork2018individual}.
+Predictive multiplicity and the Rashomon effect are related to individual fairness \citep{dwork2012fairness, dwork2018individual}.
 A mechanism $M: \calX \to \calY$ satisfies individual fairness if for every $x, x' \in \calX$, $D(M(x), M(x')) \leq d(x, x')$, where $d$ and $D$ are metrics on $\calX$ and $\calY$ respectively.
 It is also called the $(D, d)$-Lipschitz property.
 Individual fairness aims to ensure that ``similar individuals are treated similarly.''
 The consequence of predictive multiplicity is that \emph{the same} individual can be treated differently due to arbitrary and unjustified choices made during the training process (e.g., parameter initialization, random seed, dropout probability, etc.).
+Integrating predictive multiplicity and individual fairness could results in a more thorough formulation for fair machine learning.

-Predictive multiplicity could also hinder reproducibility of classifiers: conflicting predictions of samples from competing classifiers could lead to entirely different decision regions. \citet{somepalli2022can} studied the reproducibility of decision regions of almost-equally performing learning models, and observe that changes in model architecture (which reflect the inductive bias) lead to visible changes in decision regions.
-Notably, neural networks in the Rashomon set with very narrows or wide layers tend to have very similar decision regions.
-On the other hand, neural networks in the Rashomon set with ``moderate'' number of neurons in each layer are more likely to have distinct decision regions that are fragmented into many small pieces.
-The connection between predictive multiplicity, neural network architectures, and inductive bias is an interesting research direction.
+Predictive multiplicity allows different predictions from competing classifiers for the samples.
+Thus predictive multiplicity could lead to different decision regions when training with the same dataset and achieving similar performance, and makes it hard for a machine learning practitioner to reproduce the decision regions if a different initialization of a classifier is selected. \citet{somepalli2022can} studied the reproducibility of decision regions of almost-equally performing learning models, and observe that changes in model architecture (which reflect the inductive bias) lead to visible changes in decision regions.
+Notably, neural networks with very narrows or wide layers have better reproducibility in their decision regions.
+On the other hand, neural networks with ``moderate'' number of neurons in each layer have decision regions fragmented into many small pieces, and are harder to reproduce.
+The connection between predictive multiplicity, neural network architectures, and inductive bias is also an interesting research direction.
 For example, a stronger inductive bias could restrict the arbitrariness of a training process, leading to smaller predictive multiplicity.